NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Anjana Thanguturi
 Implemented code for execution of arithmetic operations based on user speech using speechRecognition.
 I and sindhuja still need to work on trigonometric function execution.

+###### Srujan Kumar Reddy Yeruva
+Worked on Speech Synthesis(Text to Speech) for prototype without button trigger.
+Need to work around Speech Synthesis so that it works completely.